kencx/homelab/LOG.md

 ## Work Log

+### 14/02/23
+- Discovered that Consul mTLS certificates require both Extended Key Usage of Server and Client Authentication.
+This means the `pki_int/issue/server` role needs both server and client flags turned on.
+This is probably true for Nomad as well.

 ### 13/02/23
 - I decided to scrape the previous plan of using AppRole authentication for Ansible because it had too many moving parts.
 Its much simpler to use TLS cert